arundevops47/book-store-laravel-vue/README.md

 8. In one terminal run server as <br>
 php artisan serve

-1. In another terminal run command yarn dev
+1. In another terminal run command <br>
+yarn dev